antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

-R2 can provide access to datasets on a number of levels.
+R2 can provide access to datasets on a number of access levels.
 The default access model provides public access to a dataset to anybody using R2.
 Within R2, datasets can also be made accessible to a group of users.
 Such a construction is ideal for departments where more people want to